 Since 2014, the vivas have been delivered using the OsiriX platform.

-The aim of the viva examination is to test the candidate's approach to common and important radiology studies.
+The aim of the viva voce examination is to test the candidate's approach to common and important radiology studies.
 The level required is that of a trainee about to enter higher specialist training, not a subspecialist.
 The examiners aim to conduct the viva like a clinicoradiological meeting and clinical knowledge will be probed.
 They will question the candidate on their ability to analyse the images, formulate a sensible differential diagnosis and management plan based on the demographic and clinical data provided.
 It is a misconception that the greater the number of cases looked at in a viva, the better the candidate's chances.
 Breadth of knowledge and logical decision making are far more important.
+Getting the exact diagnosis is not expected, and indeed in some presented cases would not even be possible.

 You can practise for the viva exams with these packs and accompanying examiner notes.